vaiossiopis1/weer.com/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Weer will build its front-end functionality using Flutter/Dart.

 A few resources to get you started if this is your first Flutter project: